Riemannian optimisation methods for ground states of multicomponent Bose-Einstein condensates: Convergence analysis of energy-adaptive Riemannian gradient descent

 meaning that the eaRGD iteration~\eqref{eq:eaRGD} converges locally linear with rate~$\varrho_*$. \end{theorem} \begin{proof} Let $\mu_{\tau,i}\neq 0$ be an eigenvalue of $\Drm\psi_\tau(\varphibf_*)$ and $\vbf_{\tau,i}\in T_{\varphibf_*}\OB$ be the corresponding eigenfunction.
 Then~for all $\wbf\in T_{\varphibf_*}\OB$, \eqref{eq:EVP4Dpsi} and the formulae of the directional derivatives imply

 This shows that $\mu_{\tau,i}\neq 0$ is an~eigenvalue of~$\Drm\psi_\tau(\varphibf_*)$ if and only if $\mu_i=(\mu_{\tau,i}-1+\tau)/\tau$ is an eigenvalue of~\eqref{eq:auxEVP}.
 Lemma~\ref{lem:est4mu} yields that $-2<\mu_1 <1$.
-Then using the same arguments as in the proof of \cite[Lem.~5.8]{HenY24a}, we obtain that the spectral radius of $\Drm\psi_\tau(\varphibf_*)$ defined as $\varrho_*=\max_{i\in\mathbb{N}}|1-\tau+\tau\mu_i|$ satisfies \eqref{eq:specrad}.
-Therefore, the local convergence estimate follows from Ostrowski's theorem \cite[Prop.~1]{AltHP21}. \end{proof} \begin{remark} Since $\tau_*>1$ and $1+|\mu_1|<3$, the restriction for $\tau$ in \eqref{eq:specrad} can be replaced by a~stronger condition $\tau\in(0,\frac{2}{3}]$, which is much simpler to verify than~\eqref{eq:specrad}. \end{remark} Despite the favorable global convergence and local linear convergence rate for the eaRGD method presented above, the convergence analysis of other Riemannian optimisation methods for multicomponent BECs remains largely unexplored, particularly concerning local quantitative convergence results.
+Then using the same arguments as in the proof of \cite[Lem.~5.8]{HenY25}, we obtain that the spectral radius of $\Drm\psi_\tau(\varphibf_*)$ defined as \mbox{$\varrho_*=\max_{i\in\mathbb{N}}|1-\tau+\tau\mu_i|$} satisfies~\eqref{eq:specrad}.
+Therefore, the local convergence estimate immediately follows from Ostrowski's theorem \cite[Prop.~1]{AltHP21}.~ \end{proof} \begin{remark} Since $\tau_*>1$ and $1+|\mu_1|<3$, the restriction for $\tau$ in \eqref{eq:specrad} can be replaced by a~stronger condition $\tau\in(0,\frac{2}{3}]$, which is much simpler to verify than~\eqref{eq:specrad}. \end{remark} Despite the favorable global convergence and local linear convergence rate for the eaRGD method presented above, the convergence analysis of other Riemannian optimisation methods for multicomponent BECs remains largely unexplored, particularly concerning local quantitative convergence results.
 Previously, the preconditioned $L^2$-RGD method has been studied in \cite{SchRNB09} for Hartree--Fock and Kohn--Sham problems.
-More recently, RGD methods with a~canonical \mbox{$H^1$-met}\-ric have been rigorously analyzed in \cite{ChenLLZ24}.
-Additionally, RN methods have been numerically proven to exhibit local quadratic convergence for Gross--Pitaevskii and Kohn--Sham problems~\cite{AltPS24}; see also~\cite{ZhaoBJ15} for the convergence analysis of the RN scheme for the discretised simplified Kohn--Sham model.
+More recently, the RGD method with a~canonical $H^1$-metric has been rigorously analysed in \cite{ChenLLZ24}.
+Additionally, the RN method has been numerically proven to exhibit local quadratic convergence for Gross--Pitaevskii and Kohn--Sham problems~\cite{AltPS24}; see also~\cite{ZhaoBJ15} for the convergence analysis of the RN scheme for the discretised simplified Kohn--Sham model.
 However, the generalisation of these convergence results to multicomponent BECs is non-trivial and far beyond the scope of this paper.